Cashout on Bundesliga games this weekend with these betting tips

 Recommended articles

-*These games can be staked on Bet9ja as singles or in an accumulator (the odds were correct as at time of posting)
+*These games can be staked on Pulse bet as singles or in an accumulator (the odds were correct as at time of posting)

 Monchengladbach v Dortmund